McTavishLab/physcraper/How_to_start.md

        -->
        If you want to update the databases earlier go back to step 1.

+       MAC: please refer to these [up to date instructions](https://www.blaststation.com/intl/members/en/howtoblastmac.html)

+       WINDOWS: Not sure yet.

   *  **Install the taxonomy database:**

-      install ncbi taxonomy database to retrieve taxon information from BLAST searches into the same directory as your blastdb from the step before.
+      Install ncbi taxonomy database to retrieve taxon information from BLAST searches into the same directory as your blastdb from the step before.

         * `cd /to/the/folder/of/your/blastdb`
         * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz'` # Download the taxdb archive